kletscodethen/multi-agent-system-workshop/exercises/exercise-04/01-README.md

 ## Short exercise ✨

-Extend the travel recommendation workflow
+Extend the travel recommendation workflow:

-- Define additional agent personas for different aspects of travel planning
+- Define the Itinerary builder agent and add to the workflow
-- Create new tools for searching travel information
+- (Optional) Create new tools for searching travel information